-FITNESS AND HEALTH PROMOTION Program Outline Major: FHPR Length: 2 Years Delivery: 4 Semesters Credential: Ontario College Diploma Effective: 2014-2015 Location: Barrie Start: Fall (Barrie), Winter (Barrie) Description This program is designed to provide students with the knowledge, skills and experience to become leaders in the fitness and health promotion industry.
-Exercise science, health promotion and business administration represent the primary areas of concentration supported by a curriculum that includes anatomy/physiology, group fitness leadership, fitness testing and counseling, personal training, lifestyle programming and sports psychology.
-Business fundamentals and health promotion include courses in small business and entrepreneurship, community development, and administrative practices.
-Practical experience is obtained through lab and workplace settings.
-Career Opportunities Career opportunities include personal trainer, group exercise instructor, health and fitness appraiser/counselor, wellness consultant, and program director at commercial/private fitness and health clubs, resorts/hotels, corporate/employee fitness centres and organizations, or municipal /community fitness facilities or health units.
-Program Learning Outcomes The graduate has reliably demonstrated the ability to: • conduct assessments of fitness, well-being, and lifestyle for clients and effectively communicate assessment results; - prescribe appropriate physical activity, fitness, active living, and lifestyle programs to enhance health, fitness, and well-being of clients; - utilize appropriate interviewing and counselling skills to promote or enhance health, fitness, active living, and well-being of clients; - collaborate with individuals in the selection and adoption of strategies that will enable them to take control of and improve their health, fitness, and well-being; - develop, implement, and evaluate activities, programs, and events which respond to identified needs and interests of clients and maximize the benefits of health, fitness, and well-being; - train individuals and instruct groups in exercise and physical activities; - contribute to community health promotion strategies; - assist in the development of business plans for health and fitness programs, activities, and facilities; - implement strategies and plans for ongoing personal and professional growth and development; - develop and implement risk management strategies for health and fitness programs, activities, and facilities; - interact effectively with clients, staff, and volunteers in health and fitness programs, activities, and facilities; - utilize environmentally friendly products, supplies and services in all aspects of their work.
+Career opportunities include personal trainer, group exercise instructor, health and fitness appraiser/counsellor, wellness consultant, and program director at commercial/private fitness and health clubs, resorts/hotels, corporate/employee fitness centres and organizations, or municipal /community fitness facilities or health units.

+Program Learning Outcomes

+The graduate has reliably demonstrated the ability to:

+conduct assessments of fitness, well-being, and lifestyle for clients and effectively communicate assessment results;

+- prescribe appropriate physical activity, fitness, active living, and lifestyle programs to enhance health, fitness, and well-being of clients; - utilize appropriate interviewing and counselling skills to promote or enhance health, fitness, active living, and well-being of clients; - collaborate with individuals in the selection and adoption of strategies that will enable them to take control of and improve their health, fitness, and well-being; - develop, implement, and evaluate activities, programs, and events which respond to identified needs and interests of clients and maximize the benefits of health, fitness, and well-being; - train individuals and instruct groups in exercise and physical activities; contribute to community health promotion strategies; - assist in the development of business plans for health and fitness programs, activities, and facilities; - implement strategies and plans for ongoing personal and professional growth and development; - develop and implement risk management strategies for health and fitness programs, activities, and facilities; - interact effectively with clients, staff, and volunteers in health and fitness programs, activities, and facilities; - utilize environmentally friendly products, supplies and services in all aspects of their work; - apply entrepreneurial business principles to a fitness and health promotion opportunity.

 The Program Progression: